Frome: Medieval

 At the time of the Domesday Survey, the manor was owned by King William, and was the principal settlement of the largest and wealthiest hundred in Somerset.
 Over the following years, parts of the original manor were spun off as distinct manors; for example, one was owned by the minster, later passing to the Abbey at Cirencester, which others were leased by the Crown to important families.
 By the 13th century, the Abbey had bought up some of the other manors (although it did let them out again) and was exploiting the profits from market and trade in the town.
 Local tradition asserts that Frome was a medieval borough, and the reeve of Frome is occasionally mentioned in documents after the reign of Edward I, but there is no direct evidence that Frome was a borough and no trace of any charter granted to it.
 However, the Kyre Park Charters of Edward's reign note a Hugh, lord of Parva (or little) Frome, as well as other witnesses.
-Additionally, Henry VII did grant a charter to Edmund Leversedge, then lord of the manor, giving him the right to hold fairs on 22 July and 21 September.
+Additionally, Henry VII granted a charter to Edmund Leversedge, then lord of the manor, giving him the right to hold fairs on 22 July and 21 September.
 The parish was part of the hundred of Frome.

-Hales Castle was built, probably in the years immediately after the Norman conquest of England in 1066.
+Hales Castle was probably built in the years immediately after the Norman conquest of England in 1066.
 The circular ringwork is 120 ft in diameter and stands on the northern slope of Roddenbury Hill, close to the Iron Age Roddenbury Hillfort, to the south-east of Frome.
 It comprises banks and outer ditches and has an unfinished bailey.
 At a similar distance to the south-west of Frome stands Nunney Castle, "aesthetically the most impressive castle in Somerset," built from 1373 onwards, surrounded by a moat.

-In 1369 there is a record of 'three tuns of woad’ being purchased by Thomas Bakere of Frome, probably from France.
+In 1369, there was a record of 'three tuns of woad' being purchased by Thomas Bakere of Frome, probably from France.
 Such a large quantity of the blue dye suggests a well-established trade for local dyers and clothiers.
 A 1392 survey of the town mentions tentergrounds: fields of racks for drying the cloth and five fulling mills.
 Where originally wool was exported to Flanders and Italy, more was increasingly retained at home for the production of cloth.
 Woolens such as broadcloth and the lighter kersey became primary products for the area.
 Surnames such as Webbe (weaver) or Tayllor appear in the early 14th century and there are explicit references to cloth makers in 1475.
 By 1470 Somerset was the largest producer after Suffolk, making most of the undyed white broadcloths.
-The industry had become the town’s principal base of employment.
+The industry had become the town's principal base of employment.